tungs/timesnap/README.md

 ### <a name="cli-global-install" href="#cli-global-install">#</a> Global Install and Use
 To install:

 Due to [an issue in puppeteer](https://github.com/GoogleChrome/puppeteer/issues/375) with permissions, timesnap is not supported for global installation for root.
-You can configure `npm` to install global packages for a specific user following this guide: https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-two-change-npms-default-directory
+You can configure `npm` to install global packages for a specific user by following this guide: https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-two-change-npms-default-directory

 After configuring, run:
 ```